-The subject lands are to be bifurcated into two (2) segments due to the realignment of Township Road 250 - a newmunicipal transportation corridor that will service the entire Conrich community and beyond.
-The area north of the Township Road 250 realignment will accommodate business industrial development while the lands to the south will support mixed-use commercial, residential, and institutional uses.
+The subject lands are to be divided into two (2) segments resulting from the realignment of Township Road 250 - an improved I transportation corridor that will service the entire Conrich community and surrounding region.
+The area north of the Township Road 250 realignment will accommodate business industrial development while the lands to the south are expected to include mixed-use commercial, residential, and institutional uses.

-This Conceptual Scheme's development concept establishes a comprehensive vision for all of SW 4-24-28-W4M.
+This Conceptual Scheme's development concept establishes a comprehensive vision for the entire SW 4-24-28-W4M.
 However, the immediate objective of this Plan is to accommodate a ± 24.3 ha (± 60 ac) Transportation & Logistics Distribution Facility to be constructed within the northeast portion of the Plan area to leverage proximity to CLP's Intermodal Railway Facility and the regional transportation network.
 The technical reports prepared to support this Plan establish a strategy for the developer to provide access, potable water, wastewater, and stormwater management service for the new Transportation & Logistics Distribution Facility.
 Future development within the remainder of the industrial area north and the portion of the Conrich Hamlet Core to the south of the Township Road 250 realignment will require additional planning applications, technical justifications, and Council approvals prior to build out of these areas.